lukmanr/CLVPipelines/install/README.md

-## Provisioning the lightweight Kubeflow Pipelines deployment
+## Provisioning the infrastructure

+The provisioning of the insfrastructure required to run the guide's pipelines has been automated with Terraform.
+The Terraform configuration in the `/terraform/` folder includes the provisioning and configuration of the following infrastructure components:
+- GKE cluster
+- Kubeflow Pipelines
+- Service Accounts used by GKE and KFP
+- Container Registry
+- Cloud Storage for the pipelines artifacts and sample datasets

-To provision the lightweight Kubeflow Pipelines deployment:
+To provision the infrastructure:

 1. Select or create a GCP project
 1. Make sure that the following Cloud APIs are enabled: